Continuing Education Activity

 - Micafungin can cause phlebitis, anemia, transaminitis, hyperbilirubinemia, renal failure, and fever.

 Griseofulvin has numerous potential adverse events, with the most commonly reported adverse events being rash and urticaria.
 More severe complications can occur and include an erythema multiforme-like drug reaction, skin photosensitivity, leukopenia (rare), granulocytopenia, and hepatotoxicity.

-Ciclopirox does not have any significant reported serious adverse reactions, but common benign reactions include skin irritation/burning, contact dermatitis, and pruritis.
+Ciclopirox has no significant reported serious adverse reactions, but common benign reactions include skin irritation/burning, contact dermatitis, and pruritis.

 Quinolines (clioquinol and iodoquinol) most commonly have associations with dry skin, contact dermatitis, allergic reaction, rapid hair growth in areas the agent is applied, and folliculitis.

-Potassium Iodide (as a saturated solution of potassium iodide) has several reported severe adverse reactions, which include arrhythmias, GI bleeding, angioedema, parotitis, thyroid adenoma, and goiter.
+Potassium Iodide (as a saturated solution of potassium iodide) has several reported severe adverse reactions, including arrhythmias, GI bleeding, angioedema, parotitis, thyroid adenoma, and goiter.
 More frequent and less serious reactions include a possible metallic taste, urticaria, acne, cutaneous hemorrhage, numbness, and paresthesias.